oliverhaas/openConv/README.rst

 It is fairly common to use directly the discrete convolution to approximate the convolution integral, often with smaller improvements like using trapezoidal rule instead of rectangle rule.
 This yields usually neither good order of convergence (second order with trapezoidal rule), nor fast calculation (quadratic *O(N^2)* computational complexity). **openConv** intends to provide methods to calculate these convolutions efficiently, fast, and with high accuracy.
-Beside the common "fast convolution" algorithm based on the Fast Fourier Transform we provide methods based on the Fast Multipole Method and high order end correction, which outclass common methods in many cases in most aspects (convergence order, error, computational complexity, etc.).
+Beside the common "fast convolution" algorithm based on the Fast Fourier Transform we provide methods based on the Fast Multipole Method and high order end correction, which outclass common methods in many cases in most aspects (convergence order, error, computational complexity, etc.), as long as the kernel is smooth.

 In the documentation and the examples more details are discussed and mentioned; in general both are a good way to learn how to understand and use the code.